Skip to footer content

 Frequently Asked Questions

-How do I convert a PDF to PDF/A using a .NET library?
+How can I convert a PDF to PDF/A in C#?

-What are the different conformance levels of PDF/A?
+What are the different conformance levels of PDF/A and their benefits?

-PDF/A has different conformance levels: PDF/A-1 is the base level, while PDF/A-2 and PDF/A-3 add support for features like JPEG2000 compression and embedding other file formats.
-PDF/A-3 offers the most flexibility.
+PDF/A has several conformance levels: PDF/A-1 is the basic level, while PDF/A-2 and PDF/A-3 introduce additional features like JPEG2000 compression and embedding other file formats.
+PDF/A-3 provides the greatest flexibility.

-Best practices for PDF/A conversion include validating files after conversion, retaining original PDFs, being mindful of file size, regularly updating IronPDF, and using progress indicators for batch conversions.
+Follow best practices such as validating files post-conversion, retaining original PDFs, considering file size, regularly updating IronPDF, and using progress indicators for batch conversions.

-How do I get started with a .NET library for PDF conversion in a C# project?
+How do I start using a .NET library for PDF conversion in C#?

-To start using IronPDF in a C# project, install it via NuGet Package Manager, include the IronPDF namespace in your C# file, and follow the steps to load and convert PDF files.
+To begin using IronPDF in a C# project, install it via the NuGet Package Manager, include the IronPDF namespace in your C# files, and follow the tutorial steps to load and convert PDF documents.

-Can I try a .NET PDF library before purchasing a license?
+Can I evaluate a .NET PDF library before purchasing?

 Chipego